devorech/cs374-a4/README.txt

-The following text below contains the necessary information to run and compile the program!
+The following text below contains the necessary information to run and compile the program
 ________________________________________________________________________________________________________

 STEPS TO RUN AND COMPILE: